Super-Protocol/docs/docs/developers/CLI_commands/offers/offers/enable.md

 ## Example

-The following command enables the offer (ID 39):
+The following command enables the offer with ID 39:

 ```
 ./spctl offers enable 39